-Pollution prevention and waste reduction goals have been incorporated into the DOE contract with BSA, into BNL's ESSH Policy, and into the critical outcomes associated with the Laboratory's operating contract with BSA.
+Pollution prevention and waste reduction goals have been incorporated into the DOE contract with BSA, into BNL's ESSH Policy, and into the Performance Evaluation Management Plan associated with the Laboratory's operating contract with BSA.
 Key elements of the P2 Program include:

-Eliminate or reduce emissions, effluents, and waste

-at the source where possible, and ensure that they are as low as reasonably achievable (i.e., uphold the E-ALARA policy)
+- Eliminate or reduce emissions, effluents, and waste at the source where possible, and ensure that they are "as low as reasonably achievable" (i.e., uphold the E-ALARA policy) - Procure environmentally preferable products (known as "affirmative procurement") - Conserve natural resources and energy - Reuse and recycle materials - Achieve or exceed BNL/ DOE waste minimization, P2, recycling, and affirmative procurement goals

-- Procure environmentally preferable products (known as "affirmative procurement") - Conserve natural resources and energy - Reuse and recycle materials - Achieve or exceed BNL/DOE waste minimization, P2, recycling, and affirmative procurement goals - Comply with applicable requirements (e.g., New York State Hazardous Waste Reduction Goal, Executive Orders, etc.) - Reduce waste management costs - Identify funding mechanisms for evaluating and implementing P2 opportunities - Implement P2 projects - Improve employee and community awareness of P2 goals, plans, and progress
+- Comply with applicable requirements (e.g., New York State Hazardous Waste Reduction Goal, Executive Orders, etc.) - Reduce waste management costs - Identify funding mechanisms for evaluating and implementing P2 opportunities - Implement P2 projects - Improve employee and community awareness of P2 goals, plans, and progress

-Eighteen P2 proposals were submitted to the BNL P2 Council for funding in FY 2006.
-Seven proposals were funded, in addition to four special projects, for a combined investment of approximately \$37,200.
-The anticipated annual savings from these projects is estimated at \$74,200, for an average payback period of less than one year.
-The four special projects were jointly funded with other BNL divisions and significantly limited future environmental and worker safety risks.
+Nineteen P2 proposals were submitted to the BNL P2 Council for funding in fiscal year 2007.
+Six proposals were funded, for a combined investment of slightly less than \$10,000.
+The anticipated annual savings from these projects is estimated at \$38,218, for an average payback period of less than 1 year.